Mohammad-Mirasadollahi/Get-Sysmon-Access-Rights-Splunk-App/README.md

 5- Change the Get-Sysmon-Access-Rights app permission to all apps (system)

-For example: Go to the Manage Apps section then search for Get-Sysmon-Access-Rights, then from sharing section choose Permissions then select all apps
+For example: Go to the Manage Apps section then search for Get-Sysmon-Access-Rights, then from sharing section choose Permissions then select all apps.

 # showaccessright spl command

-F or creating and parsing mask strings Just use ... | showaccessright <field>
+For creating and parsing mask strings Just use ... | showaccessright <field>

-Fo exmaple:
+For exmaple:

 | makeresults count=3
 | eval GrantedAccess="0xffff"